Updated on January 13, 2022 by Julia

 Boil 3 eggs.
 Let it sit in an ice bath or cold water for 10 minutes before peeling.
 This helps the egg shell come off easier without ruining the egg white.

 Slice your pork belly into thin 1 cm wide strips.
-Mix with 1 tbsp of shaoxing rice wine.
+Mix with 1 tablespoon of shaoxing rice wine.
 Dice your shallots and garlic, and chop your scallions.

 Heat up your skillet and stir-fry the pork.
 You do not have to add any oil.
 The liquid will evaporate due to the heat and the pork will release its natural oils.
 This will help stimulate the Maillard effect.